 Many people think that geometric borders equal mid-century modern.
-Handmade Adelaide shows us that geometric shapes can be soft, more traditional and acceptable for any style of cross stitch.
+Handmade Adelaide shows you that geometric shapes can be soft, more traditional, and acceptable for any style of cross-stitch.
 These borders are free on her website.
 You can print them out or save them to your computer.

 02 of 07

 If you are seeking a more traditional border with a bit of color, this Flower and Vine Border is perfect for you.
-It is a bit more detailed than most borders and maybe a little more difficult for beginning cross stitchers, but it is worth the work.
+It is a bit more detailed than most borders and maybe a little more difficult for beginning cross-stitchers, but it is worth the work.
 It will make your centerpiece pop even more.
-This border would work beautifully with food or kitchen related cross stitch pieces.
-It is available for free on their website.
+This border would work beautifully with food or kitchen-related cross-stitch pieces.
+It is available for free on its website.

 03 of 07